fskpf/svg2roughjs/README.md

   Creates a new Svg2Rough.js instance.

-  `target` may either be a selector for a parent HTML element into which a new canvas or SVG should be created, or directly an `SVGSVGElement` or `HTMLCanvasElement` that should be used for the output.
+  `target` may either be a container `HTMLDivElement` (or a selector for the container) into which a new sketch should be created, or directly an `SVGSVGElement` or `HTMLCanvasElement` that should be used for the output.

   The optional `outputType` defaults to the respective mode if `target` is either `SVGSVGElement` or `HTMLCanvasElement`.
 If targetting an HTML container element, then `OutputType.SVG` is used by default.